Instant Home Delivery

 - Happened in Invader Zim.
 The delivery was intergalactic and still took place in a few seconds.

-- In the Goofy cartoon about home exercise equipment, he places his order form for the equipment in the post box, and the moment he closes the door, the bottom door of the box opens, with the package containing the equipment coming out.
+- In Goofy Gymnastics, Goofy places his order form for home exercise equipment in the post box, and the moment he closes the door, the bottom door of the box opens, with the package containing the equipment coming out.

 - Courage usually gets his stuff delivered just a few seconds after ordering it from a guy named Mr. Mouse.